Guardianship and Self-Sovereign Identity

 - How it works from inception to termination

 Join the Sovrin Foundation Guardianship Working Group

-The Sovrin Foundation is pleased to announce the launch of the new Guardianship Working Group.
+The Sovrin Foundation Guardianship Working Group.

 - The technical underpinnings (guardianship and delegation credentials)